PeterCappello/PositiveIntegerToTreeBijection/README.md

 * A tree is _unoriented_ when its edges are unoriented (aka undirected).

-The bijection makes use of the concept of a [prime number](https://en.wikipedia.org/wiki/Prime_number) and its index or rank, which is illustrated in the table below.
+The bijection makes use of the concept of a [prime number](https://en.wikipedia.org/wiki/Prime_number) and its rank or index, which is illustrated in the table below.

-rank   | prime
+index   | prime
  ---: | :---
 1 | 2
 2 | 3